Yep, you read the title right – you can study abroad this summer and save … Read more

 - Currently enrolled at an approved degree-granting institution of higher education.

-Get to know Thailand upon arrival in Chiang Mai, or the Rose of the North, with an Orientation that combines useful informative sessions with intriguing introductory cultural experiences.
-Experience a sensory overload as you visit a local market, jumpstart your knowledge of Thai Buddhism with a visit to one of Chiang Mai’s glittering temples and sample an array of delicious northern Thai cuisine.
+Be introduced to Chiang Mai upon arrival with an Orientation that combines useful informative sessions with intriguing introductory cultural experiences.
+Experience a sensory overload as you learn about Thai culture and society, jumpstart your knowledge of Thai Buddhism with a visit to one of Chiang Mai’s glittering gold temples, practice speaking key Thai phrases, and sample an array of deliciously diverse Thai cuisine.
+(All meals are included!)

-In Chiang Mai students stay in off-campus modern twin-share rooms with other TEAN students.
-Just a 5- to 7–minute walk to campus, the accommodation is fully furnished and located in a vibrant university area.
+In Chiang Mai students stay in twin-share accommodation with other TEAN students.
+The accommodation is fully furnished and located in a vibrant area, close to cafes, restaurants and street food.

 Our team works with you start to finish through the study abroad process.
 Our programs staff will help guide you through the application process to go abroad, then upon arrival in Southeast Asia, you will be met by our on-site staff who will provide assistance throughout your time in Thailand.

 TEAN has a rolling admissions process.
-We recommend submitting your application anytime from January for Summer applications.
-Earlier applications will be accepted.
 Late applications may be considered.
 Contact TEAN if the application deadline has passed.

 SUMMER 2020 DATES